 Issued by the Corporation for Social Security Claiming Strategies, the Certified in Social Security Claiming Strategies certification helps educate professionals.
 It teaches human resources representatives, financial advisors, and others about the many rules and regulations surrounding Social Security.
 It also tells them the best way to claim those benefits.

-In 2018, 67.9 million people received benefits from programs run by the Social Security Administration.
-Meanwhile, the percentage of private-sector workers with employer pension plans fell from 38% in 1980 to 20% in 2008.
+In 2021, 70 million people received benefits from programs run by the Social Security Administration.
+This was up from 67.9 million in 2018.
+Meanwhile, the percentage of private-sector workers with employer pension plans fell from 38% in 1980 to 20% in 2008 and 12% in 2022.
 Consequently, for a majority of the elderly in the U.S., Social Security is a major source of retirement income.

 Despite Social Security’s importance, navigating the system isn’t always easy.
 That’s where the CSSCS certification comes in.
 Certified financial professionals can better help retirees and other beneficiaries create a Social Security filing strategy.
 As a result, they’ll know how to explain to clients why a certain strategy is more beneficial than another.